anderssh/ash-netbox/README.md

 ## Development

 I would be more than happy if you wanted to improve this module.
-Use the Github issue tracker to submit issues og fork it and issue Pull Requests.
+Use the Github issue tracker to submit issues or fork it and issue Pull Requests.